AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/c-html5-aem-smartcropvideo-viewer-customizingviewer/r-html5-aem-smartcropvideo-customize-videoscrubber.md

 <!--<a id="section_061E550C1C1D4DB2BD663A898895B38C"></a>-->

 The scrubber 'knob' also moves as the video plays to indicate the current time position of the video during playback.
 The video scrubber always takes the whole width of the control bar.
-It is possible to skin the video scrubber. change its height and vertical position, by CSS.
+It is possible to skin the video scrubber, change its height, and vertical position, by CSS.

 The general appearance of the video scrubber is controlled with the following CSS class selector: